How will my goats fair in the weather they live in? This is the most important question that you need to ask, no matter where you live.

 → Shelter and Bedding

 A shelter will be the most important aspect of keeping goats safe, secure, warm, and dry.
 If you are unsure of what you would like to build and use for your goats, you can take a look at these very easy, inexpensive goat shelters that are made of pallets: DIY Pallet Shelters and Double Sized Pallet Shelter.
+In fact, in the picture shown above, you can see four of my lovely ladies, huddled up during a snowstorm in the double-sized pallet shelter.

 But truly, your goats need to be out of the elements: wind, rain, snow, and hail.